 Summary of our trip:

-We had a meeting with National association of intellectual and developmental Disability of Eritrea ( NADDE's) office the same afternoon we landed in Asmara.
-Along with our coordinators of AaronK Foundation in the city of Asmara.
+We had a meeting with NADDE's office the same afternoon we landed in Asmara.
+Along with our coordinators of AaronK Foundation.
 We met the president, the coordinator and board members at NADDE.

 AaronKfoundation Doanted 16 book on different kinds of disability .Nadde expressed gratitude for enriching their mini library at their small office, and thanked AaronKFoundation for our dedication and for what we stand for.